Chart Color Schemes

 Ipswich - North is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Ipswich - North's population is 4,714 as of November 2025.
-This reflects a growth of 153 people since the 2021 Census, which reported a population of 4,561.
-The increase is inferred from ABS's estimated resident population of 4,659 in June 2024 and an additional 43 validated new addresses since the Census date.
-This results in a density ratio of 72 persons per square kilometer.
-Population growth was primarily driven by natural growth contributing approximately 56.3% of overall gains during recent periods.
+Ipswich - North's population was approximately 4,714 as of November 2025, reflecting an increase of 153 people since the 2021 Census.
+The population in 2021 was reported to be 4,561 people.
+This change is inferred from the estimated resident population of 4,659 in June 2024 and an additional 43 validated new addresses since the Census date.
+This results in a population density ratio of 72 persons per square kilometer.
+Natural growth contributed approximately 56.3% of overall population gains during recent periods.

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-It should be noted that these state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023 based on 2022 data are applied where utilised.
-Examining future trends, the area is anticipated to expand by 33 persons to 2041 based on latest population numbers, reflecting a decline of 0.5% over the 17 years.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are used.
+These state projections do not provide age category splits; thus, AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 and based on 2022 data for each age cohort.
+Future population trends suggest lower quartile growth, with the area expected to expand by 33 persons to 2041 based on the latest annual ERP population numbers, reflecting a decline of 0.5% over the 17 years.

 Frequently Asked Questions - Population